1979 Portuguese legislative election: Social Democratic Party

-A few months after the congress that reinstated Sá Carneiro in the party's leadership, the PSD, CDS and PPM reach an agreement to form the Democratic Alliance, in order to contest the following elections.
+A few months after the congress that reinstated Sá Carneiro in the party's leadership, negotiations began between the PSD and CDS, and later also with the PPM, to form a coalition in order to contest the following election, with an agreement to form the Democratic Alliance (AD) being reached in July 1979.

 Electoral system

 The Assembly of the Republic has 250 members elected to four-year terms.
 The total number of MPs was reduced to 250 from the previous 263, elected in 1976.
 Governments do not require absolute majority support of the Assembly to hold office, as even if the number of opposers of government is larger than that of the supporters, the number of opposers still needs to be equal or greater than 126 (absolute majority) for both the Government's Programme to be rejected or for a motion of no confidence to be approved.

 The number of seats assigned to each district depends on the district magnitude.
 The use of the d'Hondt method makes for a higher effective threshold than certain other allocation methods such as the Hare quota or Sainte-Laguë method, which are more generous to small parties.

 For these elections, and compared with the 1976 elections, the MPs distributed by districts were the following: